3 Signs Your Child is Having a Sensory Meltdown, Not a Tantrum

 #1.
 You can’t communicate with them

-Once the brain reaches fight or flight, it’s in a different mode, completely incapable of rational thought.
-Adrenalin is flooding their body and they’re operating from a place of literally trying to save their life, even though they may be in no danger in the middle of your living room or the local Target.
-The brain doesn’t know that now and it doesn’t care.
+Adrenaline is flooding their body and they’re operating from a place of literally trying to save their life, even though they may be in no danger in the middle of your living room or the local Target.

 It felt threatened from the overload of sensations and is responding with a sensory meltdown to protect itself.

 When your child is having a tantrum, they may be screaming at you, but you can get their attention.
 They may be stubborn, but they can understand what you’re saying.
-In fact, you might even be yelling back and forth with your child during a tantrum.
-That would never happen during a sensory meltdown.

 #2.
 They aren’t trying to get something

 A tantrum is always the result of a child not getting their way.
 They want to stay up later, have another cookie, get the new toy, or go with dad on that errand.
-They were told no and now they’re tantruming.
-A sensory meltdown often seems to come out of nowhere (although there are signs, more on that in a minute).
+They may seem like they are having a meltdown when told no, but this is likely not a sensory meltdown, but a temper tantrum.

 Sensory meltdowns can build gradually, but it has nothing to do with whether they were allowed to get a milkshake or not while you were picking up dinner in the drive thru lane.